hahamdsullivan/dashtoon/README.md

 ON THE BASE IMAGE USING AN STYLE IMAGE OF THE THE ARTIST THE MODEL OUTPUTS A STYLIZED IMAGE

-ALL WEIGHTS OF THE MODEL (BOTH CLASSIFICATION AND THE VGG19STYLE REGRESSION ) ARE UPLOADED IN GDRIVE https://drive.google.com/file/d/11FOzJ6v5gvyGOzyWSA96yIJM74_lvE5A/view?usp=sharing
+ALL WEIGHTS OF THE MODEL (BOTH CLASSIFICATION AND THE VGG19STYLE REGRESSION ) AND THE DATASET PATH ARE UPLOADED IN GDRIVE https://drive.google.com/file/d/11FOzJ6v5gvyGOzyWSA96yIJM74_lvE5A/view?usp=sharing

+# Future Improvements
+-Train for more epochs and on more better neural network and larger dataset for better training -Implement different style transfer
+-Deploy a model for specific style or multiple style (depends) and instead of relying on a style image the model can generate a style based on what it was trained on and stylize the image accordingly